mtolly/onyx/haskell/README.md

     Guitar Hero (1), and Guitar Hero 2 / 80s, with more games planned to come.
     Select the tracks you want to include, and star cutoffs will be computed.

-  * The *RB3*, *RB2*, *CH/PS*, and *GH2* tabs convert your song to the given
+  * The *RB3*, *RB2*, *CH/PS*, *GH2*, and *GH:WoR* tabs convert your song to the
-    game's format.
+    given game's format.
 All tabs let you change the song speed (if supported), and can also redirect any instrument parts to new "slots".
 For example, in a Rock Band 3 file, the 5-fret tracks for guitar, bass, and keys can be moved around, or even applied to more than 1 slot.